 “Yes.
 I was promoted to Director.”

 “Congratulations.
 That’s great.
-I can imagine how thrilled your girlfriend, what’s her name, is.”
+I can imagine how thrilled your girlfriend.
+I’m sorry, but I don’t remember her name.”

 “Judi.
 Yes, she is.”
 A pause and then, “What about you, Livia?
 Do you have a boyfriend?”